-The Landscape Partnership Scheme is now rolling out and helping to protect some of our most treasured landscapes by bringing communities and organisations together to form partnerships that create a shared vision for the Belfast Hills.
+The Landscape Partnership Scheme helped to protect some of our most treasured landscapes by bringing communities and organisations together to form partnerships which created a shared vision for the Belfast Hills.

-The partnerships are helping to implement local action to boost the conservation and management of our landscape heritage.
+The partnerships are still going strong and continue to implement local action to boost the conservation and management of our landscape heritage.
 The overall vision for the Belfast Hills is:

-The main objectives that we want the Landscape Partnership to achieve are:
+The main objectives that we wanted the Landscape Partnership to achieve were:

 Directly address the current threats and opportunities to improve the landscape of the Belfast Hills

 These threats were: